-- 1) Understand and articulate the theories and research on human thinking in the specific areas covered by the course. - 2) Through exercise, homework, and discussion critically evaluate the research and apply it to everyday thinking, taking steps to become a more critical thinker. - 3) Communicate understanding of the topics through examination, and a final 'outreach' project, wherein students will communicate the essentials of one of the course topics in a form suitable for a laypeople. - 4) The pedagogical approach incorporates research supporting distributed practice, and also the efficacy of testing rather than mere repetition, therefore students will engage with the material repeatedly through weekly quizzes, short homework, larger exams, and course projects.
+- 1) Understand and articulate the theories and research on human thinking in the specific areas covered by the course (Memory, Attention, Language, Reasoning, Hypothesis testing, Probability, Errors, Decision Making, Problem solving, Creativity) - 2) Through exercise, homework, and discussion evaluate the research and apply it to everyday thinking, taking steps to become a more critical thinker. - 3) Communicate understanding of the topics through examination, and a final 'outreach' project, wherein students will communicate the essentials of one of the course topics in a form suitable for a laypeople. - 4) The pedagogical approach incorporates research supporting distributed practice, and also the efficacy of testing over mere repetition, therefore students will engage with the material repeatedly through weekly quizzes, short homework, larger exams, and course projects.